reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 You can add free-form text underneath `Feature` to add more description.

-These description lines are ignored by SpecFlow at runtime, but are available for reporting (They are included by default in html reports).
+These description lines are ignored by Reqnroll at runtime, but are available for reporting (They are included by default in html reports).

 ```gherkin
 Feature: Guess the word